-Hottest of gazes that turn so cold; chill my veins, numbmy wits Forcing my feet to dawdle, when each step feels like moving a boulder, I turn the corners, change my routes, so they'll stop.
+Hottest of gazes that turn so cold; chill my veins, my wits and bouts.
+Forcing my feet to dawdle, when each step feels like moving a boulder, I turn the corners, change my routes, so they'll stop.

 "Stop, please!", my heart screams; I force the hop in my step and the sound withers away in my being.

-My feet slip... reminds me of the pavement, hurries me to escape; I let out a sigh of relief upon seeing my familiar cave.
-Shakily, I climb the steps up to my place, drop my keys twice before trembling fingers unlock my safe haven.
+A slip on my feet reminds me of the pavement, hurries me to escape; I let out a sigh of relief upon seeing my familiar cave.

+Shakily,I climb the steps up to my place, drop my keys twice before trembling fingers unlock my safe haven.
 Taking a deep breath, I relax and console myself that it's all over; when the dread creeps up on me, slits my brain and opens the floodgates of fear.
 For tomorrow will also be just another day, and I might not be as safe then as I am today.

-The Murders -Shruti Sinha B.A.(H) History There's a little room in the place I live, Dark, equipped with ways to kill I slowly twist the knob and venture inside, as my vision begins towane.
-I follow the faint whimpering that comes from directions, And I find myself in a gruesome bloodbath $Taunts, judgments and stereotypes lying everywhere,\\ Individuality and ambition moan achingly,$ They look at me with pleading eyes, As they breathe their last, Their eyes go lifeless and the room goes eerily quiet.
-Suddenly the door opens, and Patriarchy walks in, With the loud voices of individuality and reason I shudder and hide amongst imprisoned originality, crushed dreams and strangulated identities.
-A ripple of rebellion in the other group, and with a look patriarchy signals its minions to crush it I close my eyes, as it kills more of the captives ruthlessly, As their screams ring through the entire room.
+The Murders -Shruti Sinha B.A.
+History(H) There's a little room in the place I live, Dark, equipped with ways to kill I slowly twist the knob and venture inside, As my vision begins to wane.
+I follow the faint whimpering that comes from directions, And I find myself in a gruesome bloodbath Taunts, judgements and stereotypes lying everywhere, As individuality and ambition moan achingly, They look at me with pleading eyes, As they breathe their last.
+Their eyes go lifeless, and the room goes eerily quite.

+Suddenly the door opens, And patriarchy walks in, With the loud voices of individuality and reason I shudder and hide amongst imprisoned originality, crushed dreams and strangulated identities.
+A ripple of rebellion in the other group, and with a look patriarchy signals it's minion to beat the living hell out of it I close my eyes, as it kills more of the captives ruthlessly, As their screams ring through the entire room.

 With a satisfied smirk, they walk inwards and disappear in the darkness.
-I see an opportunity and run out, shutting the door behind me I know they're out there, Breathing heavily, I vow to never let them get to me.
-She can't give up Yamini B.A.
-(H) History When I look at her, she looks happy with all the charm in her smile The pain beneath that smile says, "See, I'm okay, I have no choice" She is fine, she tells herself Having to bear the pain daily in her life Dying inside slowly, the tired soul in her body says Fight, fight, until the end as You are a woman, and women don't give up She suffered a lot, her life taking her for granted the circumstances so abusive, a life so torturous A lot of times, she thought of leaving it all behind Going where at least she'd have some peace, some serenity But that, that one voice says it all Stops her every now and then, that one voice is to be blamed for that one voice, reminds her of the days The days when she used to smile The days when she used to have a voice of her own When she used to have her own choices Now, no matter what she does She isn't living, she is long lost Just the moment, when she thinks of leaving the world That, that one little voice comes in between and reminds her Fight, you'llhave to fight as You are a woman, and women just never give A Night to Remember -Ishita Mishra B.Com (H) She is being followed.
+I see an opportunity and run out, shutting the door behind me I know they're out there, Breathing heavily, I vow i'll never let them get to me.

+She can't give up When I look at her, she looks happy With all the charm in her smile The pain beneath that smile says it for her, "See, I'm okay, I have no choice" She is fine, she tells herself Having to bear the pain daily in her life Dying inside slowly, the tired soul in her body says Fight, fight , until the end as You are a woman, and women don't give up She suffered a lot, her life taking her for granted The circumstances so abusive, a life so torturous A lot of times, she thought of leaving it all behind Going where at least she'll have some peace, some serenity at least But that, that one voice says it all Stops her every now and then, that one voice is to be blamed For that one voice, reminds her of the days The days when she used to smile Yamini B.A.
+History(H) The days when she used to have a voice of her own When she used to have her own choices Now, no matter what she does She isn't living, she is long lost Just the moment, when she thinks of leaving the world That, that one little voice comes in between and reminds her Fight, you'll have to fight as You are a woman, and women just never give up Stoic Handher Dawn!